-What makes Antelope Island Rum unique is our commitment to using regionally-sourced organic, non-GMO raw materials.
-Blending green sugarcane with the highest quality molasses and artfully proofing with our artesian water sets our flavors apart from all others.
+Unlike Bacardi, Antelope Island Rum is unique in our commitment to using regionally-sourced raw materials.
+Blending green sugarcane and the highest quality molasses, both from Lula-Westfield in Plaincourtville, Louisianna, and artfully proofing with our artesian water sets our flavors apart from all other liquor.

 Traditionally, rums originated in the West Indies and Jamaican Islands.
-Antelope Island, like our regionally sourced raw materials, provides the local inspiration for our island rum.
+Antelope Island provides the local inspiration for our island rum.
 (And by the way, we even have a parrot.)

 Antelope Island is in the Southern part of the Great Salt Lake.
 Natural fresh-water springs and a land-bridge that emerges when the lake is extremely low makes the island a natural refuge for all sorts of wildlife including bighorn sheep, mule deer, pronghorn antelope, coyote and the state bird, the California seagull.